MykalMachon/Supastack/docs/3 - security.md

 select * from pg_policies
 ```

 after we run this, we can see all the policies we've created.
-Double check that you have all your policies in place, and let's move on.
+Double check that you have all your policies in place, and let's move on to the next step.